2026–27 Budget Cycle: Where Are We Now?

 Late June → July 1, 2026

 The Governor signs the budget, typically in late June.
-The new fiscal year begins July 1, and the state's first principal apportionment payments go out to districts.
+The new fiscal year begins July 1.
 Additional "trailer bills" may still modify program details after the main budget is signed.
+The budget signing triggers the next step: CDE certifies the Advance Apportionment for the new fiscal year.

 For Union Members & Bargaining Teams